jasjeetsuri/WeddingInvite/JasjeetInvite.md

 140 Bath Rd, UB3 5AW

-With best compliments
+With Best Compliments from

-Suri Family& Jutla Family
+Suri Family & Jutla Family

 Number of Guests Invited ____

-Please RSVP by 28th February
+Please RSVP by 28th February 2023

+To

 Mobile: 07902 855638 (Ranjit)

+Please note Non-RSVP will be taken as non-attendance

 We kindly request no boxed gifts